Founded by Susan Becker, 1985

 The academic profile of UT students has dramatically increased since the addition of the HOPE Scholarship, and as a result, the academic profile of Honors students has changed.
 The Chancellor’s Honors Program has also continued to grow, so in 2015 under the leadership of Dr. Tim Hulsey work began on the development of new honors programs to complement what the Chancellor’s Honors and Haslam Scholars Programs offer.

 Four for the Future, 2017

-Beginning in Fall 2017, Honors & Scholars will welcome students into four distinct programs, designed to appeal to different sets of high-achieving students.
-In addition to the Chancellor’s Honors Program and the Haslam Scholars Program, students will matriculate into the Honors Leadership Program, which will focus on leadership development and experiential learning, and the 1794 Scholars Program, a two-year enrichment program based on the Volunteer Experience.
+In Fall 2017, Honors & Scholars began welcoming students into four distinct programs, designed to appeal to different sets of high-achieving students.
+In addition to the Chancellor’s Honors Program and the Haslam Scholars Program, students began matriculating into the Honors Leadership Program, which focuses on leadership development and experiential learning, and